flipay/code-challenges/challenge-mobile.md

 >
 > I want to see the average price and expected amount of cryptocurrency I am buying.
 >
-> So that I can make a decision on buying and selling better by seeing these information instead of not knowing result on the usual market order.
+> So that I can decide on buying and selling better by seeing this information instead of not knowing the result on the usual market order.

 **More Details**